CSSS/PacMacro/README.md

 This game was built on Ubuntu 16.04 due to a dependency that exists on an old websockets library.

+Unless otherwise specified, all commands are run as root
 ## 1. Necessary Commands before building the game

 >Recommend to run `apt-get update` before anything else